Skip to main content

 Varicose veins affect people of all genders and races, but several factors may increase your risk, including:

-To diagnose varicose veins, Heart & Vascular Center of North Houston conducts a physical exam, reviews your medical history, and asks about your symptoms and lifestyle.
+To diagnose Varicose Veins at the Heart & Vascular Center of North Houston, we conduct a physical exam, review your medical history, and ask about your symptoms and lifestyle.

 Heart & Vascular Center of North Houston uses several methods to treat varicose veins, including:

-Radiofrequency ablation uses an electrode and radiofrequency energy to heat up and destroy a varicose vein.
+Radiofrequency ablation uses an electrode and radiofrequency energy to heat up and destroy the incompetent vein.
 Following this outpatient treatment, your vein collapses and your blood reroutes to healthier veins throughout your body.

 Radiofrequency ablation is minimally invasive, safe, and usually well-tolerated.